-How Much Are You Willing to Put In?
+5. How Much Are You Willing to Put In?

 As a driver, you have a great deal of control as to how much you’ll make.
 The single biggest factor is how much you’re willing to put in.

-If you only work a few hours here and there, you’ll likely not have a large paycheck and potentially a lower per hour rate.
+If you only work a few hours here and there, you’ll likely not have a large paycheck and potentially a lower per-hour rate.

 But if you treat your new career as a full-time job, give great customer service, drive in the right locations, and take advantage of surge pricing as much as possible, your driver earnings will be much higher.